 Okay this idea is hugging the line of being a standard guest book …

-Nonetheless, use your engagement photos to create a custom made book that your wedding guests can sign.
-I think it will be a treasured keepsake for you as a couple.
+Nonetheless, use your engagement photos to create a custom made photo book that your wedding guests can sign.
+I think it will be a treasured keepsake for the happy couple.
 I’m sentimental, so I actually think this is one of my favorite guest book ideas of all!

-A rustic wedding needs a guest book to match the theme.
+A rustic wedding needs a guest book to match the wedding decor.
 Nothing says rustic woodsy like a tree trunk slab.
 Have your guests sign a custom make wood slab for a keep sake you can hang on a wall … or in your husband’s man cave.

 15) Games Guestbook